-In Panel A of Figure 9 we show the earnings Gini for the full sample of workers.
-Shown in dash-dot line is the full ASEC sample, in long-dash line is the ASEC for respondents only, in the solid line is the DER for all linked workers (and ASEC for nonlinked), and in the short-dash line is the DER for linked respondents.
-Comparing the full ASEC with imputes versus ASEC respondents only, one sees that the respondent-only sample shows too low a level of inequality owing to the omission of nonrespondents disproportionately represented in the far left and right tails.
-Hence, omission of imputes is inappropriate for measuring unconditioned inequality.
+In panel A of figure 9 we show the earnings Gini for the full sample of workers.
+Shown with the dash-dotted line is the full ASEC sample, with the long-dashed line is the ASEC for respondents only, with the solid line is the DER for all linked workers (and ASEC for nonlinked), and with the shortdashed line is the DER for linked respondents.
+Comparing the full ASEC with imputations versus ASEC respondents only, one sees that the respondentonly sample shows too low a level of inequality owing to the omission of nonrespondents disproportionately represented in the far left and right tails.
+Hence, inclusion of imputations is appropriate for measuring unconditioned inequality, despite the severe biases that can arise from inclusion of imputations in conditioned analyses (Bollinger and Hirsch 2006).
 As with the ASEC, removing nonrespondents from the DER reduces the Gini measure.
 The larger impact in the DER reflects the fact that the imputations in the ASEC do not capture the NMAR aspect of nonresponse.
 As compared to the two DER measures, the ASEC measures show a substantially lower level of inequality and somewhat different trends.
 Earnings inequality in the ASEC is roughly flat over the full sample period, and everywhere below the DER.
 Using DER earnings, we find a higher level of inequality (about 10 percent higher) and a modest upward trend after 2007.
 Panel A establishes that NMAR nonresponse has an impact on measures of inequality.
 Removing those missing values results in a downward bias in estimating inequality.
 Although inclusion of the imputations fails to account for NMAR bias, it does correct for MAR bias with respect to those attributes matched in the Census imputations.